tonyfroc/tf-pizza-parlor/README.md

 ## Description

 ## Tests

 ### Describe: Pizza()

+Test 1: "The pizza function should return a Pizza object with two properties for size and toppings"
+Code: const myPizza = new Pizza("small", "bacon") Expected Output = Pizza {size: "small", toppings: "bacon"}

 ## Setup/Installation Requirements
 - Download git
 - Navigate to your Desktop folder
 - Make a folder to store the application files